gardener/test-infra/cmd/tm-bot/README.md

 ### plugins

-Plugins are the commands that are executed by the github when someones is writing a `/<cmd>` as Pull Request comment.
+Plugins are the commands that are executed by github when someone is writing a `/<cmd>` as Pull Request comment.
-Therefore plugins consist of th following interface and can be added to the bot by registering it [here](../../pkg/tm-bot/hok/handler.go).
+Therefore plugins consist of the following interface and can be added to the bot by registering it [here](../../pkg/tm-bot/hok/handler.go).
 ```golang
 // Plugin specifies a tm github bot plugin/command that can be triggered by a user
 type Plugin interface {